the-startup-stack/docs/_overview/introduction.md

 The stack will be current and modern by default, this doesn't mean we'll drop the **docker** bombs on you but it will be a production cluster, thinking of containers when appropriate and instances where not.

-For example, Mesos, Maraton, Docker, and ZooKeeper are first class citizens, also all configuration of servers will be done with chef and in a centralized way, meaning you get a chef server that will manage all of the nodes allowing you to know exactly what's going on in your cluster at all times.

 ## Sane Defaults

 With infrastructure, there's no "catch all", it's a tailored production, but still, having sane defaults is super important.
 For example, when you deploy graphite, the disk size, speed, ports opened and other configuration will be pre-defined for something that will work long-term in most production evnironments.